 Stephen Colbert and Jon Stewart struck the fear of God into them for a few years and we were all better for it.

 I don't know if there's a comedic equivalent of the proverbial Bat Signal or of Princess Leia saying "help us Obi Won Kenobi, you're our only hope."
-Something the faltering middle class can use to summon Stephen Colbert and Jon Stewart back from the netherworld where the Matrix trainman apparently has imprisoned them.
+Something the faltering middle class can use to summon Stephen Colbert and Jon Stewart back from the netherworld subway the Matrix trainman apparently has imprisoned them.

 Bottom line, somebody has to get their attention.
 Because they're needed.